ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 └── wallpaper.jpg    # wallpaper
 ```

-For more details, you can refer to the [ryan4yin/nix-config/v0.0.2](https://github.com/ryan4yin/nix-config/tree/v0.0.2) repository.
+There is no need to follow the above structure, you can organize your configuration in any way you like.
+The key is to use `imports` to import all the submodules into the main module.

 ## `lib.mkOverride`, `lib.mkDefault`, and `lib.mkForce`